 Using this page

-We have only given brief details about the various destinations, and have, thus, tried to include where you can find out more.
+We have given brief details about the various destinations, and have, thus, tried to include where you can find out more.

 1. Old St Mary’s Kirk, Burwick and the south